lexoyo/cms.blue/README.md

 **Launching Blue, no-code web builder for makers, freelancers and web studios, forever free and open source.**

-I am an experienced maker and developer, always building apps, such as Silex, cloud explorer, monitoshi, Statsic, serverless forms, a bunch of bubble plugins, open source libraries, volunteer contributions, company, non profit organization, other company, reputable freelance.

-My mission in life is to help people sease or create opportunities, hence my involvement in and passion for no-code, coaching and training.
-I'm also as responsible as I can, socially, environmentally, professionally and personally.
-All green and aware respect.

-Now concerning my next and biggest achievement, Blue is a SaaS version of Silex v3.
+Blue is a SaaS version of Silex v3.
 It is the first full featured free and open source no-code website builder, with state of the art content management and drag and drop webdesign tool à la Webflow

 * Free and free, for graphic designers and “no-coders”
 * Design sites online or install the application locally